getpatchwork/patchwork/docs/usage/clients.rst

 git-pw
 ------

-The :program:`git-pw` application can be used to integrate Git with Patchwork.
+The :program:`git-pw` application can be used to integrate Patchwork with Git.
 The :program:`git-pw` application relies on the REST API and can be used to interact to list, download and apply series, bundles and individual patches.